moritzhaas/climate_nets_from_random_fields/README.md

 Download this repository, move to the `climnet` directory and run `pip install -e .` to install your local version of the climnet package.

+During this installation the Cartopy package tends to cause issues.
+Instead of installing the climnet package, you can also just copy the scripts you need.

 ## Generating time series from an isotropic random field